 United States Department of Justice.
 Office of Justice Programs.
 Office of Juvenile Justice and Delinquency Prevention, and United States Department of Justice.
 Office of Justice Programs.
 Bureau of Justice Statistics.
 Juvenile Detention and Correctional Facility Census, 1984-1985.
 ICPSR08495-v5.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2011-01-11. http://doi.org/10.3886/ICPSR08495.v5
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2011-01-11. https://doi.org/10.3886/ICPSR08495.v5

-Persistent URL: http://doi.org/10.3886/ICPSR08495.v5
+Persistent URL: https://doi.org/10.3886/ICPSR08495.v5

 Date of Collection:

 Unit of Observation:

 correctional, and shelter facilities in operation in the United States

 mailed questionnaires, and personal interviews